CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 3. Click the `Edit` button.

 <img src="images/eclipseEdit.png"/>
-> What you should be seeing at step 3
+> Figure 1: What you should be seeing at step 3

 4. In the `Indentation` tab, under `General settings`, change `Tab Policy` to Spaces Only and check that `Indentation Size` and `Tab Size` are both set to 4.
 5. Click `OK` to save the profile.

 <img src="images/eclipseIndent.png"/>
-> Where you can find the settings to be changed
+> Figure 2: Where you can find the settings to be changed

 #### Troubleshooting